Biosecurity in Australia: Human health

-Biosecurity Officers from the Department of Agriculture, Water and the Environment must be informed by any aircraft captain or ship's master, should any of their passengers show signs of an infectious disease.
+Biosecurity Officers from the Department of Agriculture, Fisheries and Forestry must be informed by any aircraft captain or ship's master, should any of their passengers show signs of an infectious disease.

 Human biosecurity in Australia covers protective measures enforced at the border, travel information and warnings, the import and export of human remains, national public health emergency response planning at the borders and Australia's international obligations, in particular the International Health Regulations (IHR).
 A Joint External Evaluation (JEE) e following the 2013–2016 Western African Ebola virus epidemic showed that Australia has very high level of capacity of response.
-Australia's National Action Plan for Health Security 2019-2023 was developed to help to implement the recommendations from the JEE.
+Australia's National Action Plan for Health Security 2019–2023 was developed to help to implement the recommendations from the JEE.
 Management of ill travellers is one aspect of human biosecurity management; prevention of potential disease vectors (such as exotic mosquitoes) is another.

 COVID-19 pandemic

 One of the biggest threats to human health in the history of Australia arose with the COVID-19 pandemic in Australia in March 2020.
 The Federal Government under Scott Morrison invoked the Biosecurity Act 2015 to announce a state of emergency, and brought in various measures to restrict the movement of people in and out of Australia.